-The Amazon Fire TV sticks is a simple and cost-effective way to turn any TV with a USB port into an internet-connected streaming device with access to tens of thousands of movies, TV shows, and other content.
+The Amazon Fire TV Stick, or Firestick, is a simple and cost-effective way to turn any TV with a USB port into an Internet-connected streaming device with access to tens of thousands of movies, TV shows, and other content.
 Unfortunately, much of that content is geo-locked, meaning it can only be accessed from specific countries.

 Amazon Fire TVs and Fire TV Sticks run on a fork of the Android operating system.
 Many VPN providers make Android apps, but Fire TV doesn’t have access to Google Play in order to download them.
 The first generation Fire TV Stick doesn’t support VPN apps at all.

 In this tutorial, we’ll show you a few different methods Fire TV owners can use to connect their devices to a VPN, unblock geo-locked streaming content, and keep your streaming activity private.

 - 1 What is the best VPN for Firestick?

 - 2 Recommended: subscribe to and install IPVanish VPN on Firestick

 - 3 Other VPNs: Prepare your Amazon Fire TV or Fire TV Stick

 - 4 Alternate Method #1: Install VPN app APK on 2nd-gen Fire TV stick and newer via direct download (recommended method)